Gunman kills 4, then self, in 'horrific murder spree,' police say

 “There are no words to describe the heartbreak in seeing four lives taken due to the actions of one man,” Price wrote.
 “I have worked in law enforcement for 34 years.
 This is one of the most disturbing acts of violence I have ever seen.”

 Price wrote that police in Paintsville received a 911 call at 3:33 p.m. about a shooting in the McKenzie Branch neighborhood.

 When the sheriff and two deputies arrived at the scene, they found two dead bodies in the kitchen of an apartment, the Herald-Leader reported.
+Pictures posted to Facebook by Nickell show he had a gun collection.

 During their investigation, authorities received a tip about a vehicle at an apartment complex elsewhere in Paintsville.
 When officers arrived, they found two more bodies, plus that of Nickell, WKYT-TV reported.